Welcome to the Hall Cosplay Contest!

 - Entrants will be judged according to Skill Level.
 The skill levels for judging are as follows:

-- Though it is expected that youth entries will have assistance, it is assumed that the work entered is still mostly created by the youth entrant.
+Though it is expected that junior entries will have assistance, it is assumed that the work entered is still mostly created by the junior entrant.
 If the work is wholly created by a parent/guardian, a relative, or an older sibling, the entry should be entered in the appropriate Skill Level under the actual creator.

-- Professional costumers may not enter in the Novice division.
+- Professional costumers may not enter in the Beginner division.

-- A contestant who has competed and won in any division other than Novice may not enter as a Novice.
+- A contestant who has competed and won in any division other than Beginner may not enter as a Beginner.

 - Professional costumers may not enter in the Intermediate division.

-- A contestant who has won 3 or more major awards in the Journeyman division must enter in the Craftsman division.
+- A contestant who has won 3 or more major awards in the Intermediate division must enter in the Advanced division.

 - Professional costumer is defined as someone who makes over 50% of their income through costume making or commissions.